nermin99/priorityqueue/README.md

-A very simple and lightweight Priority Queue, based on [this article](https://www.geeksforgeeks.org/implementation-priority-queue-javascript/).
+A very simple and lightweight Javascript Priority Queue, based on [this article](https://www.geeksforgeeks.org/implementation-priority-queue-javascript/).

 Focused on accessibility rather than performance.

+Works with both ES Modules and CommonJS.

 ## Installation